Dietary Approaches and Health Outcomes (DA-HO) Scoping Review (2020)

 Results: The Evidence Analysis Center conducted a scoping review of systematic reviews (SRs) to identify and characterize studies examining diet or fasting [intermittent energy restriction] interventions among adults who are healthy or who may have chronic disease.
 In the final analysis, the scoping review found the following:

-- A total of 91 SRs published between 2010 and February 2020 met the inclusion criteria.
-Of these, 77% were published within the past five years.
+- A total of 92 SRs published between 2010 and February 2020 met the inclusion criteria.
+Of these, 83% were published within the past five years of this review.

-- Although not required, 35% of the SRs assessed quality of evidence (QOE) according to outcome, with QOE assessed in highest numbers between 2018 and 2019.
+- Although not required, 31.5% of the SRs assessed quality of evidence according to outcome, which was assessed in highest numbers between 2018 and 2019.

 - Approximately one-quarter of the SRs were interested in only studies of overweight and/or obese subjects, generally defined by BMI.
 All other SRs either did not specify weight status or included any weight categories.

 - Almost half of the included SRs either did not specify or were open to any populations with comorbid conditions.
 A small number specified generally healthy populations, either with or without comorbidities.
 Of those focused on populations with specific diseases or conditions, almost one-third of SRs were interested in patients with glucose metabolism disorders such as diabetes, impaired fasting glucose/prediabetes, impaired glucose tolerance, or insulin resistance.